I interview the founder and director of the Be Bear Aware Campaign.

 “You’ve got to be really careful with what you see on the Internet and what you read – especially about bears and bear spray,” he said.

 To be sure, Chuck says bear spray is the best choice for stopping a charging, attacking, or threatening bear.
-He notes that there is currently only one brand of bear spray available that’s called “Counter Assault.”
-Chuck also said it works on all types of bears and that “it’s effective on any animal that breathes deeply and has eyes, and lungs, and nose.”
+He notes a brand of bear spray available that’s called “Counter Assault.”
+He says it works on all types of bears and that “it’s effective on any animal that breathes deeply and has eyes, and lungs, and nose.”

 If hiking in a group, every person should have their own can.